 The surface area shall be flush with the surrounding ground level and shall provide a level surface free of defects.

-Contractors shall be under the supervision of the cemetery and shall be responsible to pay the supervisory fee, as filed with the Ministry.
+Contractors shall be under the supervision of the cemetery and shall be responsible to pay the supervisory fee, as filed with the Bereavement Authority of Ontario.

-St. James Cemetery will charge a fee when four corner markers are installed and inscribed with the initial of the last name of the purchaser.
+St. James United Cemetery Board will charge a fee when four corner markers are installed and inscribed with the initial of the last name of the purchaser.
 Corner markers are highly recommended.

 Flat markers are to be flat on top and set level with the ground so that a lawnmower can pass safely over them.